hburgoyne/picard_mcp/README.md

    - Volume mounting for persistent data storage
    - Compatible with both local Docker deployment and Render cloud deployment

-### OAuth 2.0 Authentication Flow
+### Authentication Approaches

-The system implements OAuth 2.0 Authorization Code flow with PKCE (Proof Key for Code Exchange) for enhanced security, following RFC 6749 and RFC 7636 standards:
+The system offers two main authentication approaches:

+#### 1. Direct Connect with User Context Token Flow (Recommended)

+This simplified approach allows users to authenticate only once with the Django client, avoiding the need for separate MCP server authentication:

 1. **Client Registration**:
    - The Django client registers with the MCP server using the `/api/admin/clients/register` endpoint